 To qualify for admission to the Honors Transfer Program a student must meet the following three criteria:

 - Be eligible for transfer-level math (i.e. MATH 125, 130, 140, 200, 222, 225, 241, or 251) OR be enrolled in any MATH class.

 - Have a high school GPA of at least 3.5 or a cumulative college GPA of 3.3 in at least 9 units of transferable courses.

 How do I apply for the Honors Transfer Program?

-Submit this application online.
+Complete the Membership Application available here.
 Applications will be reviewed every fall and spring semester.
 Applications will not be reviewed over the summer.

 How do I complete the Honors Transfer Program?

-Students must complete a minimum of 15 units of honors course credit with a "C" or better and have a minimum overall 3.3 transfer GPA.
+Admitted members must complete a minimum of 15 units of honors course credit with a "C" or better and have a minimum overall 3.3 transfer GPA.
 A maximum of two courses can be from Honors contracts.